51 Best Easy and Cheap Self-Care Ideas To Boost Moms

 a woman sitting in the woods - cheap self-care ideas

-5) Stargazing or cloud-watching
+5) Stargazing or Cloud-Watching

 Connecting with nature doesn’t always have to involve physical activity.
 Simply taking the time to appreciate the natural world can be a powerful way to recharge.
 Consider stargazing on a clear night or cloud-watching on a lazy afternoon.

-6) Gardening or tending to plants
+6) Gardening

-Affordable Fitness and Movement
+Affordable Fitness

-7) Home workout routines
+7) Home Workout Routines

 a woman doing exercises while looking at a laptop- cheap self-care ideas